Advising compact

 To get the most out of this document, bookmark it and return to it frequently to evaluate whether you (and I) are meeting the requirements below.
-If either one of us is falling short, we can discuss steps to remedy this.
+If either one of us is falling short, we can discuss steps to remedy it.

 Requirements